obfuscar/docs/getting-started/configuration.rst

 where to find the dependencies for the assemblies, and where the obfuscated assemblies should be saved.

-The configuration file is a XML file with top-level element ``Obfuscator``.
+The configuration file is an XML file with top-level element ``Obfuscator``.

 Settings
 --------